learn-teochew/learn-teochew.github.io/pages/questions.md

 The short answer to a yes-no question is either the verb or its negation.
 In the example above, this would be *si6* 是 if yes, and *m6(7)si6* 唔是 if not.

-The A-NOT-A pattern is more common in short questions, e.g.
+The V-NOT-V pattern is more common in short questions, e.g.

 > **tieʔ² m¹¹ tieʔ⁵**
 >